rwf2/Rocket/site/guide/4-requests.md

 !
 NOTE: JSON support requires the `json` feature flag to be enabled in Rocket

-  Rocket has intentionally chosen to place Json support, as well as a few other formats behind feature flags.
+  Rocket has intentionally chosen to place JSON support, as well as a few other formats behind feature flags.

   See the [JSON example](@example/serialization/src/json.rs) on GitHub for a complete example.